niacobel/CHAINS/docs/source/abin_launcher.scan.rst

 While ``ABIN LAUNCHER`` scans the geometry file, it is looking for information about the chemical formula and the atomic coordinates of our molecule.
 The way it does that is by calling a function defined in the ``geom_scan.py`` file, called a **scanning function**.
 The only argument this function needs is the content of the geometry file, stored as a list in the ``mol_content`` variable (each element of the list corresponds to a line of the file).

 Note that at this time, only the XYZ format is supported for geometry files and so there is only a single scanning function, called ``xyz_scan``.
-The XYZ format is rather well known and you should be able to convert your geometry files quite easily.
+The XYZ format is rather well known and you should be able to convert your geometry files to this format quite easily.
 However, if the need arises, consult the :ref:`other_formats` subsection for more details on how to handle another format.

 XYZ format
 ==========